youyanggu/covid19_projections/path-to-herd-immunity.md

 {% include iframe_vaccination.html %}
 [Back to Top](#top)

+## Disclaimers

+- This writeup has not been peer-reviewed in an academic journal.
+- The author is not an epidemiologist.
+- The results presented here are merely estimates based on a set of assumptions, so please use caution when utilizing the results.
+- If any of the assumptions used to generate these estimates do not hold, then the results may be drastically different.

 ## Assumptions

 The underlying assumptions behind our estimates are presented below.
-As usual, the results presented here are merely estimates based on a set of assumptions, so please use caution when utilizing the results. **Please keep in mind that if any of the below assumptions do not hold, then the results may be drastically different.**

 ### Basic Assumptions